stashed/docs/docs/guides/latest/monitoring/overview.md

 ## Next Steps

 - Learn how to monitor Stash using built-in Prometheus from [here](/docs/guides/latest/monitoring/builtin.md).
-- Learn how to monitor Stash using CoreOS Prometheus operator from [here](/docs/guides/latest/monitoring/coreos.md).
+- Learn how to monitor Stash using Prometheus operator from [here](/docs/guides/latest/monitoring/coreos.md).